Skip to main content

 Enqueue

-Enqueues a single Item as a Value, bytes, or Any.
+Enqueues a single Item directly from a Value, bytes, or Any.

 from reboot.protobuf import from_dict